vercel/next.js/errors/middleware-upgrade-guide.md

 ### Summary of changes

-- Middleware can no longer respond with a body
+- Middleware can no longer produce a response body
 - If your Middleware _does_ respond with a body, a runtime error will be thrown
-- Migrate to using `rewrites`/`redirects` to pages/APIs handling a response
+- Migrate to using `rewrites`/`redirects` to pages/APIs producing a response

 ### Explanation